cures-hub/cures-condec-jira/doc/features/dashboard.md

 # Knowledge Dashboard

 ConDec presents **metrics calculated on the knowledge graph data structure** in a knowledge dashboard.
-The dashboard comprises four dashboard items that show the following metrics:
+The dashboard comprises five dashboard items that show the following metrics:

 1. the **rationale coverage** of requirements and code, e.g., *how many decisions are documented for a requirement?*,
 2. **intra-rationale completeness**, e.g., *are there arguments for the decisions?*,
-3. **general metrics**, e.g., *how many rationale elements are documented per origin/documentation location?*, and
+3. **general metrics**, e.g., *how many rationale elements are documented per origin/documentation location?*,
 4. **metrics on the knowledge in git**, e.g.,
-*do the rationale elements documented in [code comments and commit messages of a branch](knowledge-in-git-presentation.md) fulfill the [definition of done (DoD)](quality-checking.md)?*
+*do the rationale elements documented in [code comments and commit messages of a branch](knowledge-in-git-presentation.md) fulfill the [definition of done (DoD)](quality-checking.md)?*, and
+5. **metrics on the decision levels and decision groups**, e.g. *Which decision groups are there in the project?
+How many decisions are documented per decision level and group?*

 The metric plots are created using the [Apache ECharts library](https://echarts.apache.org).
 The four dashboard items are shown in the following sections.